InsertDreamsHere/Insert-Dreams-Here/README.md

 # Group Project - *Insert Dreams Here*

-**Name of your app** is a photo sharing app using Parse as its backend.
+**Insert Dreams Here** is a photo sharing app using Parse as its backend.

 Time spent: **X** hours spent in total